ChristineEC/be-a-dear-volunteer/README.md

 - see a count of how many students have saved and how many have completed tasks related to a specific beneficiary
 - save opportunities (i.e., create "tasks" related to a beneficiary) to their dashboard
 - create, read, update and delete tasks from the beneficiary detail page
-- manage their tasks (read, update and delete) on their student dashboard
+- manage their tasks (read, update and delete) from their student dashboard
-- request credit by updating the fields "completed" and "credit minutes requested" on the update form
+- request credit by updating the fields "completed" and "credit minutes requested" on the update form (or from the Volunteer page wherefrom they saved the tasks)
 - quickly see (via color coding on the dashboard) which tasks are planned, or completed, or have credit minutes/hours requested, or have already received credit
 - compare the amount of credit received with the amount they requested (in case they want to argue their case for more minutes of credit!)
 - see how many hours and minutes of credit they have received in total